spydon/lconfig/README.md

 ### Deprecated:
 * urxvt - Replaced by termite which is more modern and has saner config
 * vim - Well, vim.

+## Useful packages for fresh installs on Wayland:
+* sway - Tiling window manager, drop-in replacement of i3
+* zsh, antiget - Base shell setup
+* neovim - Vim but can be used as a backend for other applications, for example firenvim
+* clipman - Clipboard manager
+* mpv - Video player
+* alacritty - Standard terminal in sway